node-value/sketch_transfer_server/README.md

 Once you have both the client and server-side apps up and running, you'll be able to collaborate with others on sketches in real-time.
 Happy sketching!

-**Note: Collaboration now avaliable without locally installed server, but the connection is unstable, and lasts for not too long.**
+**Note: Collaboration now avaliable without locally installed server**

 ## Build
 - Clone the repository to your local machine using `git clone <repo url>`.